Young functions on varifolds. Part I. Functional analytic foundations: Introduction

 \begin{intro_definition}[see \ref{definition: graph measure}] Suppose $X$ and $Y$ are locally compact Hausdorff spaces, $\mu$ is a Radon measure over $X$, and $f$ is a $\mu$ Young function of type $Y$.
 We define the \textit{graph measure} $\mathbf{Y}(\mu, f)$ associated with $\mu$ and $f$ to be the Radon measure over $X \times Y$ such that

-whenever $\phi: X \times Y \to \mathbf{R}$ is a continuous function with compact support. \end{intro_definition} Suppose $X$ and $Y$ have countable bases and $g$ is a $\mu$ measurable $Y$-valued function.
-Then, the Young function $f$ associated with $g$ is given by $f(x) = \boldsymbol{\updelta}_{g(x)}$ for $x \in \domain g$ and $\mathbf{Y}(\mu, f)$ is the pushforward of $\mu$ by the map $x \mapsto (x, g(x))$, see \ref{remark: comparison measure-function pair}.
+whenever $\phi: X \times Y \to \mathbf{R}$ is a continuous function with compact support. \end{intro_definition} When $X$ and $Y$ have countable bases and $f$ is the Young function associated with some $\mu$ measurable $Y$-valued function $g$, the graph measure $\mathbf{Y}(\mu, f)$ agrees with the pushforward of $\mu$ by the map $x \mapsto (x, g(x))$, see \ref{remark: comparison measure-function pair}.
 The convergence of pairs is then defined to be the convergence of their associated graph measures.
-For the class of Radon measures $\Gamma$ over $X \times Y$ such that $\Gamma(K \times Y) < \infty$ whenever $K$ is a compact subset of $X$, we study the compactness property and present a disintegration theorem, see \ref{theorem: compactness of graph measures} and \ref{theorem: disintegration}.
+For the class of Radon measures $\Gamma$ over $X \times Y$ such that $\Gamma(K \times Y) < \infty$ whenever $K$ is a compact subset of $X$, we study its compactness property and present a disintegration theorem, see \ref{theorem: compactness of graph measures} and \ref{theorem: disintegration}.
 Consequently, we have the following compactness theorem for pairs of varifolds and Young functions.

 \begin{intro_theorem}[see \ref{theorem: compactness theorem for pairs of rectifiable varifolds and Young functions}] Suppose $k$, $m$, and $n$ are positive integers, $m \leq n$, $V_i$ is a sequence of $m$-dimensional varifolds in $\mathbf{R}^n$ that converges to $V$, and $f_i$ is a sequence of $\|V_i\|$ Young functions of type $\mathbf{R}^k$ such that